 Canberra (Australia), operation and renovation of the lighting network for a 7-year contract

-The project contributes to the Australian Capital Territory’s (ACT ) goal of reducing greenhouse gas emissions by 40% by 2020 and achieving zero emissions by 2050, while encouraging smart city innovation.
-This is the first project in Australia to combine intelligent LED luminaires, a smart city network and global infrastructure management, marking a significant step forward in street lighting in the form of an energy performance contract.
+The project contributes to the Australian Capital Territory’s (ACT) goal of reducing greenhouse gas emissions by 40% by 2020 and achieving zero emissions by 2050, while encouraging smart city innovation.
+This is the first project in Australia to combine smart LED luminaires, a smart city network and global infrastructure management, marking a significant step forward in street lighting in the form of an energy performance contract.

 Jaipur (India), smart lighting for energy savings

-The project in Jaipur, India, aims to transform the historic city into a smarter, safer place thanks to Tvilight’s intelligent lighting solutions.
+The project in Jaipur, India, aims to transform the historic city into a smarter, safer place thanks to Tvilight’s smart technologies solutions.
 Faced with pressure to improve services for residents and millions of annual visitors, the city has implemented smart street sensors and adaptive lighting controllers to reduce energy consumption, maintenance costs and CO2 emissions, while improving public safety.

 In partnership with Cisco and Bajaj Electricals, Tvilight has integrated lighting solutions that automatically adjust brightness according to human presence, enabling energy savings of 72% and efficient remote management of the lighting infrastructure.
 This project contributes to Jaipur’s goal of becoming a connected digital city, improving the quality of life and safety of its citizens.

 IV.
-What’s the budget and cost for an intelligent lighting project?
+What’s the budget and cost for a smart lighting project?

-Budget and cost structure of an intelligent lighting project: beware of hidden costs
+Budget and cost structure: beware of hidden fees

 A smart street lighting project involves a number of hidden costs that can significantly increase the initial investment:

-- Network infrastructure: Setting up a robust communications network to connect all the intelligent luminaires represents a significant cost, which is often underestimated.
+- Network infrastructure: Setting up a robust communication network to connect all smart lighting units represents a significant—often underestimated—cost.

-- Software and management platform: Developing or acquiring specialized software to control and monitor the intelligent lighting system can be costly.
+- Management software and platform: Developing or acquiring specialized software to control and monitor the smart lighting system can be expensive.

-- Staff training: Municipal teams need to be trained in the use and maintenance of these new systems, which entails training costs.
+- Staff training: Municipal teams need to be trained in the use and maintenance of these new systems, which generates training costs.

-- Upgrading the electrical network: Installing LED lights and sensors may require upgrading the existing electrical network, especially if it is old.
+- Electrical network upgrade: Installing LED fixtures and sensors may require upgrading the existing electrical network, especially if it is outdated.

-- Specialized maintenance: Intelligent systems require more technical and therefore potentially more expensive maintenance than traditional systems.
+- Specialized maintenance: Smart systems require more technical maintenance, which can be potentially more expensive than traditional systems.

-- Cybersecurity: Protecting connected systems against cyber attacks requires additional investment in IT security.
+- Cybersecurity: Protecting connected systems from cyberattacks requires additional investments in IT security.

-- Integration costs: Integrating intelligent lighting with other urban systems (such as traffic management or video surveillance) can entail additional costs.
+- Integration costs: Integrating smart lighting with other urban systems can result in additional expenses.
+Those include for instance traffic management or video surveillance

-- Regular updates: Software and hardware require frequent updates to maintain performance and security, which represents a recurring cost.
+- Regular updates: Both software and hardware require frequent updates to remain efficient and secure, representing a recurring cost.

-Although these costs may seem high, it is important to note that intelligent street lighting can generate significant savings in the long term, notably by reducing energy consumption by up to 65% and cutting maintenance costs..
-However, an in-depth analysis and diagnosis of the existing network is essential before embarking on such a project to ensure its profitability.
+Although these costs may seem high, it is important to note that smart street lighting can generate significant savings in the long term, notably by reducing energy consumption by up to 65% and cutting maintenance costs...
+However, an in-depth analysis and diagnosis of the existing network is essential.
+Indeed before embarking on such a project, we need to ensure its profitability.

 Budget examples for smart lighting and connected streetlight projects